fpsvogel/learn-ruby/README.md

 - **General:**
   - [x] [GoRails - Rails for Beginners](https://gorails.com/series/rails-for-beginners) is great for getting started quickly.
 If you'd like a slightly longer follow-up, try [Ruby on Rails: A Beginner's Guide](https://www.udemy.com/course/ruby-on-rails-a-beginners-guide-free/).
   - [x] 💲[Ruby on Rails Tutorial](https://www.railstutorial.org) will teach you Rails testing, good Git habits, and how to build an authentication (user login) system from scratch.
-  - [x] If you need a review: [Full Stack Ruby on Rails at The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) or (if you prefer videos) [App Academy Open](https://www.appacademy.io/course/app-academy-open).
+  - [x] If you need a review, or if you skipped the Ruby on Rails Tutorial: [Full Stack Ruby on Rails at The Odin Project](https://www.theodinproject.com/paths/full-stack-ruby-on-rails) or (if you prefer videos) [App Academy Open](https://www.appacademy.io/course/app-academy-open).
   - [x] [Style guides](https://ruby.style/) for Ruby, Rails, and RSpec
   - [x] [Rails Guides](https://guides.rubyonrails.org/)
 - **Testing:** Minitest is familiar at this point.
 Now it's time to learn RSpec, Rails-specific testing techniques, and more Minitest.